ferryzhou/merge_docs_to_one_pdf/README.md

 ## How to use

-1. create a folder called src out side the tools folder
+1. create a folder called src out side the tools folder. if src folder alerady exists, delete everything inside the folder.
 1. copy all documents to src folder
 1. to sort the document, add 0, 1, 2, ... to the beginning of the filename.
 1. go to tools folder, run run.bat